Kong/docs.konghq.com/app/enterprise/2.3.x/property-reference.md

 #### ssl_cert_key

-Comma-separated list of the absolute path to the keys for `proxy_listen` values with TLS enabled.
+The absolute path to the SSL key for `proxy_listen` values with SSL enabled.

-If more than one certificate was specified for `ssl_cert`, then this option should contain the corresponding key for all certificates provided in the same order.

-Unless this option is explicitly set, Kong will auto-generate a pair of default private keys (RSA + ECC) first time it starts up and use it for serving TLS requests.

 **Default:** none